- Published on

 Continuous Delivery Mindset: Decouple Deploy from Release

-// Instead of building entire features behind branches
+// Instead of building entire features behind long-lived branches,

 if (featureFlags.newOAuthFlow && user.betaAccess) {